 Thanks for your interest in giving to the Glen Ellyn Historical Society!

-As a 501(c)(3) organization, we count on the support and generosity of our members and donors.
+As a 501(c)(3) organization, we depend on the support and generosity of our members and donors.

 There are many ways to contribute.
 You can become a member, donate during our annual giving drive each fall, make a donation any time of the year, or consider a larger gift.
 We offer donors a variety of tax-effective ways to make gifts and achieve your charitable goals, whether it is with a one-time gift, an annual contribution, a donation in your will/trust, a contribution to our endowment fund, or a gift of other property.
 We are happy to talk with you about what you are considering.
 The DuPage Foundation administers many of our larger gifts, such as contributions to our endowment fund.